Gemstar007/learning-hadoop-is-fun/faq.md

 Suggestion here is to take ownership of a small item ( say which less than 4-6 hours of effort) and finish it before moving on to the next.

+## Why hadoop ?
+Open source , industry standard , great community support , portable skills , Insane amout of scenarios supported , fast and faster ....

+Hadoop is the most versatile system for any big data related tasks.
+In any ML problem more than 80% time gets spent on transforming data in to something usable by set of model. i.e. when we are not even dealing with big data.

+As we go forward in ML it is important to have skills in big data ( defacto hadoop) and then we have better chances of being a succesful ML practiioner.
+So lets get our tools going.

+## Deadline

+Mid november to get friendlier with hadoop technologies and be able to do some rudimentary machine learnign tasks.